ROSA PARKS DAY

 The Montgomery city ordinance allowed bus drivers to assign seating.
 However, it did not permit them to demand passengers give up their seats.
 Despite this, bus drivers customarily required black passengers to give up their seats to white passengers when public transportation became full.

 When the bus driver asked Rosa Parks to give up her seat, she refused.
 Police arrested her, and what followed is Civil Rights history.
-On December 5, 1955, Rosa Parks was found guilty of violating the city ordinance and fined $10 plus a court fee.
+On December 5, 1955, the courts found Rosa Parks guilty of violating the city ordinance and fined her $10 plus a court fee.